How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Canvas Drop Cloths

-Drop cloths made from canvas are what many professional painters use to protect the below floors and other items from splatters.
+Professional painters rely on canvas drop cloths to protect floors and other items from splatters.
 They cost more but the surface is not slippery, making them a perfect choice for heavy-traffic areas.

 Canvas drop cloths